johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PicPullerDocumentation.md

 full\_name: the full name provided by the user on Instagram

+cacheddata: a BOOLEAN of TRUE (1) is returned when request is using cached data.

 counts\_media: the total number of images in this user’s Instagram feed

 counts\_followed\_by: the number of users who follow this user on Instagram